tempesta-tech/tempesta-test/README.md

   where `tagret` is optional parameter, it defines target file to be checked, if omitted, checks is going to be processed on all files in running directory.

-Use `git commit -v -all` to check all changed python files.
+Use `git commit -v --all` to check all changed python files.

 ## Resources